On the rigidity of Ricci shrinkers: Growth of eigentensors on perturbed Ricci shrinkers

-In this appendix, we slightly generalize the growth control of eigentensors on Ricci shrinkers, established by Colding-Minicozzi \cite[Section 3]{CM21b}.
+In this appendix, we slightly generalize the growth control of eigentensors on Ricci shrinkers as established by Colding and Minicozzi \cite[Section 3]{CM21b}.

-Throughout this appendix, let $(M^n,g,dV_f=e^{-f}dV_g)$ be a smooth metric measure space, where $(M^n,g)$ is an $n$-dimensional complete Riemannian manifold, and $f$ is a smooth real-valued function on $M$.
-We assume that $f$ is positive and proper on $M$ and set $b=2\sqrt f$.
-We will consider a smooth tensor $T$ on $M$, which does not vanish outside any compact set and satisfies
+Let $(M^n,g,dV_f=e^{-f}dV_g)$ be a smooth metric measure space, where $(M^n,g)$ is an $n$-dimensional complete Riemannian manifold, and $f$ is a smooth, proper, and positive real-valued function on $M$.
+Define $b=2\sqrt f$.
+Consider a smooth tensor field $T$ on $M$ that does not vanish outside any compact set and satisfies the inequality